 8. BioRxiv

 Science students, listen up!
-BioRxiv is exactly what you need: it’s science-specific, with categories like immunology, pathology, and genetics (plus many more).
+BioRxiv is exactly what you need: it’s science-specific, with categories like immunology, pathology, and genetics.
 Additionally, they share tons of articles and papers.
 Note that the content is technically preprints, which means that they’re complete, but unpublished, manuscripts.

 9. Bookshare

-Bookshare has a library of over a million titles.
+Bookshare has a library of over a million titles with unlimited access.
 They’re also incredibly inclusive, making it easy for people with reading barriers like dyslexia and blindness to customize their experience to suit their learning style.

-The platform is super user-friendly, and it also carries common college textbooks, like Physical Chemistry: How Chemistry Works.
-These are $80 on Amazon but free on Bookshare!
+The platform is user-friendly, and it also carries common college textbooks, like Physical Chemistry: How Chemistry Works.
+These are $80 on Amazon, but free on Bookshare.

 10. FreeBookSpot

 This one is a gold mine.
-FreeBookSpot makes college textbooks that would otherwise cost an arm and a leg totally free, like Damage and Cracking of Concrete Structures: From Theory to Practice.
-That bad boy currently costs $165 on Amazon.
+FreeBookSpot makes college textbooks that would otherwise cost an arm-and-a-leg totally free.
+For instance, Advanced Pharmaceutical and Herbal Nanoscience for Targeted Drug Delivery Systems Part II currently costs $65 on Amazon.

 The website has a lengthy list of categories to choose from, some of which are really specific, like Arabic, cryptography, and environmental engineering.
 Everything is available with just a few clicks of your mouse.